OmerGS/OmerGS/README.md

 # Hello! 👋

 ## About me
-🎓 I am currently in the first year of a Bachelor's degree in Computer Science at the IUT de Vannes.
+🎓 I am currently on the second year of a Bachelor's degree in Computer Science at the IUT de Vannes.

 ## Technical Skills
 - Programming languages: